 Deployment and Security Architecture

-MintMCP's approach to enterprise deployment centers on removing friction while maintaining compliance.
-The platform automatically wraps OAuth protection around any MCP server, eliminating the manual configuration required by open-source alternatives.
+MintMCP's approach to enterprise deployment centers on removing friction while maintaining governance.
+The platform brokers OAuth protection across stdio and hosted MCP servers, reducing the manual configuration required by self-managed alternatives.

 The security architecture includes: